Job ID: 2012670

 The Defense Systems Customer Group currently has a career opportunity in Norfolk, Virginia, for a Network Engineer to support the planning, ordering, coordination and tracking of network and telecom WAN circuits and fiber path architectures of dedicated enterprise Navy and Air Force networks.
 This position will be a member of a network engineering and operations team supporting enterprise networks with hundreds of sites, and report to the Network Circuit Planner Lead.

-To be considered for this position, a candidate must have an active DoD Secret clearance and current CompTIA Security Plus certification with Continuing Education (CE) or equivalent Information Assurance Manager (IAM)/Information Assurance Technology (IAT) Level I certification with experience in U.S. Navy IA processes.
+To be considered for this position, a candidate must be able to obtain a DoD Secret clearance and CompTIA Security Plus certification with Continuing Education (CE) or equivalent Information Assurance Manager (IAM)/Information Assurance Technology (IAT) Level I certification with experience in U.S. Navy IA processes.

 Develop and maintain documents and circuit architecture diagrams of WAN long haul circuit and last mile fiber infrastructure used to support Navy and Air Force enterprise networks.